Fonta1n3/FullyNoded/Readme.md

 - [CryptoSwift](https://github.com/krzyzanowskim/CryptoSwift) for encrypting your nodes credentials.
 - [keychain-swift](https://github.com/evgenyneu/keychain-swift) for storing your nodes credentials decryption key on your iPhones secure enclave.
 - [Tor](https://github.com/iCepa/Tor.framework) for connecting to your node more privately and securely.

+## Changes v0.1.9
+- Remove alert that was in wrong place when creating psbt
+- Clear error bool and description when refreshing tor connection
+- upgrade to swift 5.1 and XCode 11.1
+- Fix bug where adding an ssh node caused a crash
+- Fixed a bug where deleting nodes and then activating one caused a crash

 ## Changes v0.1.8
 - Nodl deeplink